Pulmonary Medicine (Pulmonology, Pneumologie)

 If the lungs affect the circulation, cooperation with an internist (internal medicine) or cardiologist (cardiovascular system) can also be useful, for example in the case of pulmonary hypertension (pulmonary hypertension).

 Cancer diseases such as lung cancer are often treated on an interdisciplinary basis, which also means cooperation between oncologists, radiologists and radiotherapists, among others.

-Where can I find an experienced lung doctor or clinic in Germany, Austria or Switzerland?
+Where can I find an experienced Pulmonologist in Germany, Austria or Switzerland?

 At PRIMO MEDICO you will find only experienced lung specialists and specialist lung clinics in Germany, Austria and Switzerland.
 Currently, you can consult a lung doctor in the following cities through us: